achristen/UBC-TGA200-Bag-Sampling/README.md

 ## <a name="plist"></a>Property List "tga200.plist"

-This Property list is an ASCII file following the [.plist conventions](https://en.wikipedia.org/wiki/Property_list) needs to be edited by the user to fit the local or server paths of where data are stored.
-It contains file path settings to the following other files or directories:
+This Property list is an ASCII file following the [.plist conventions](https://en.wikipedia.org/wiki/Property_list).
+If the code is moved to a different computer, this file needs to be edited by the user to fit  local or server paths of where data and settings are stored.
+It contains the file paths to the following four files or directories:

+1. DefaultSetupFile: The latest [Setup File](#setupfile) of the system
+2. DefaultTankCalibrationFile: The latest [Tank Calibration File](#tankcalibfile) of the system.
+3. DefaultBagSampleDirectory: The directory where [Sequence Description File](#sequencefile) are stored
+4. DefaultLoggerDataDir: The directory where the  [Data Logger Files](#datalogger) are stored.

 ### DefaultSetupFile

-Path to the [Setup File](#setupfile) in TOA5 ASCII format where the TANK ID connected to the five sites TGA 200 are described as they change over time.
+Path to the [Setup File](#setupfile) in TOA5 ASCII format where the configuration of the tanks connected to the TGA 200 at a given time are described.

 ### DefaultTankCalibrationFile

-Path to the [Tank Calibration File](#tankcalibfile) in TOA5 ASCII format that contains the total CO2, d13C, and d18O values for each TANK ID in UBC's Greenhouse Gas Laboratory.
+Path to the [Tank Calibration File](#tankcalibfile) in TOA5 ASCII format that contains each Tank ID, total CO2, d13C, and d18O values for all tanks ever connected to the TGA 200.

 ### DefaultBagSampleDirectory